 - Working with the Senior Director of Marketing & Communications, set a preliminary schedule for the project.
 This will include all necessary rounds of review and revision, and a target print and delivery date (if applicable).

 - Determine the decision makers for your project.
 Who needs to see comps and give final approval?

 If you are working on a print project, consider up front whether there will be a Web component to your project.
 Often, the Web site is an afterthought when working in print, when really the two mediums should go hand in hand.
-If you envision a Web component to your project, indicate that so the Manager of Online Content can be brought into the planning process.
+If you envision a Web component to your project, indicate that so the Director of Digital Content can be brought into the planning process.